FOSSRIT/fossrit.github.io/README.md

 6. Wait patiently while the request is reviewed as well as run through CI tests.
 Once you complete those steps, you have successfully contributed to this repository!

+You can also visit [runbook.fossrit.community](https://runbook.fossrit.community/infra/website/), which contains some instructions about the structure of a portion of the website, such as calendar feed and creating a development environment.
+If you are interested in those areas, the runbook website may be useful.

 ## Legal